 Below are five potential barriers to your relationship that may be hindering your success:

 Self-image is the developed view of yourself.
 These views are fostered over time in childhood, previous relationships as well as past experiences.
 An underestimated self-image can leave you feeling worthless and neglecting your own needs.
 An overestimated self-image can create self-absorption.
-It is possible your view of self is directly impacting the growth needed in your relationship.
+Your view of self may be directly impacting the growth needed in your relationship.

 Failure to Plan